tangytang/parking-lot/README.md

 ###  Describe how you would handle concurrent transactions, payment processing, and real-time updates of parking spot availability.
 - Use RabbitMQ to queue the transactions
+- By using RabbitMQ, we can sequentialize all parking and payment requests.
+In this architecture, the API server routes requests to a AMQP queue to ensure that they are processed in the order that they arrive.
+The benefits are:
+1) Retry Mechanism: if a transaction (i.e parking or payment request) fails to succeed, the transaction can be qeued for another attempt.
+2) Scalability: By decoupling the consumers and producers, we can scale the individual services independently.
+For example, for the parking service, docker can be used to scale the number of instances to process multiple parking attempts in parallel.
 - Docker to scale the number of instances processing the transactions
 - Subscribe to a separate notification service that polls `parking` for availability